-Which?
-University Budget calculator

-Managing Your Money

-I'm interactive!
-Click me and I'll take you to their

-Cooking

-Spend some time cooking with your child, so that they know how to prepare a few meals with fresh ingredients.
-These should be easy one-dish dinners that don't require lots of pots, pans and other kitchen utensils.
-This will not only stand them in good stead for inexpensive and healthy eating, but being able to host dinners will make them popular with other students too.

-Course preparation
+Useful links

-Remind your child to check their new timetable, pre-reading and travel time so they become familiar with the rhythm their new life will take.
+Course preparation Remind your child to check their new timetable, pre-reading and travel time so they become familiar with the rhythm their new life will take.
 Some courses may also require several key text books.
 Check whether the university has a second-hand book shop and try to visit early to find the best bargains.

-Living arrangements

-Student accommodation

-There are two types of student accommodation depending whether the university is campus or not.
+Living arrangements Student accommodation There are two types of student accommodation depending whether the university is campus or not.
 Campus universities have student accommodation within the same complex as the university and social buildings, non-campus universities usually have dedicated buildings usually quite close to the university buildings.
 The great thing about student accommodation is that it offers private rooms specifically designed to promote study and all the other tenants are students - typically within the same year group.
 It's a fantastic way to meet students on different courses, of the same age group and in a similar situation.
 We'd recommend student accommodation for year one, if possible.

-Home

-If the university is close enough, they could stay at home with you.
+Home If the university is close enough, they could stay at home with you.
 Financially this is a good choice, as they won't incur expensive rental charges although transport costs may be higher.
 You'll both need to adapt to different "house rules" about comings and goings, as your child (who is now an adult!) at university is very different from a child at school.
 Again, this option may restrict your child's ease in meeting other students and, depending on journey time, may also limit their participation in co-curricular activities because they are not on the doorstep.

-Private arrangement

-If your child is going to university with a group of existing friends, they may prefer to live in private accommodation - for example renting a house with four bedrooms, where each can take their own bedroom and share the other areas of the house.
+Private arrangement If your child is going to university with a group of existing friends, they may prefer to live in private accommodation - for example renting a house with four bedrooms, where each can take their own bedroom and share the other areas of the house.
 This can (though not always) be cheaper than student accommodation.
 They won't have some of the facilities offered by student digs (i.e. a canteen) but they may feel this offers a more homely option.
 The downside is that they may not get to meet other students as easily as well as having to organise their own bills, such as gas, electricity and internet.
-It can be a great choice once they've found their feet, perhaps in years two or three.

-Considerations

-- Does rent include the room for the year, or will your child have to move out all their stuff during holiday times (sometimes the rooms are rented during holidays to others)? - What's included in rent?
+It can be a great choice once they've found their feet, perhaps in years two or three. - Does rent include the room for the year, or will your child have to move out all their stuff during holiday times (sometimes the rooms are rented during holidays to others)? - What's included in rent?
 Are there additional expenses such as gas, electricity, water rates, WiFi / internet, etc?

-BALANCE THE RIGHT

-SIXTH form COLLEGE

-- Where are the laundry facilities? - Is there catering (obviously more expensive) or will your child have access to a kitchen and be responsible for cooking their own food? - If they have a car, is there parking available - and does it come at a price? - How far are halls from the university itself - are there travel
+sixthformcollege - Where are the laundry facilities? - Is there catering (obviously more expensive) or will your child have access to a kitchen and be responsible for cooking their own food? - If they have a car, is there parking available? - How far are halls from the university itself - what are the travel options?